Have you ever paused while writing and wondered whether it should be “flew” or “flu”? You’re not alone.

 - The flu virus spreads through respiratory droplets.

-Flew or Flu – Google Trends & Usage Data
+Flu vs Flew – Google Trends & Usage Data

 Search data shows that many people are confused about flew vs flu.